 A giant hall houses what’s left of the Habsburg’s transport fleet; carriages, sleighs, and even a car.

-Historical vehicles may not sound too thrilling unless you have a special interest.
+Historical vehicles may not sound thrilling unless you have a special interest.
 But the Wagenburg actually gives you insight into court life, throws out some fascinating historical anecdotes, and shows you precisely what the words “ornate” and “lavish” really mean.

 Sheep pulled it.

-Paintings reveal how the court would go on extravagant rides around the palace squares in sleighs built solely for that purpose.
+Paintings reveal how the court would actually go on extravagant rides around the palace squares in sleighs built solely for that purpose.

 - The coach used by Empress Elisabeth when she first arrived in Vienna in 1854 prior to her marriage to the Emperor.
 Napoleon travelled in the same carriage when crowned King of Italy in 1805